MatthewBCooke/Pathfinder/README.md

 3. You can then select an inividual file or a directory containing files from the **File** dropdown menu.
 These files must be Excel files if you are using Ethovision tracking software, and CSV files if you are using Anymaze or Watermaze software. *Note: For directory selection, you must enter **into** the directory and not just highlight it for it to be selected*

-4. From here you can choose to either [(**A**)](https://github.com/Norton50/JSL/blob/master/README.md#a-generating-heatmaps) generate heatmaps for the chosen trials, or to [(**B**)](https://github.com/Norton50/JSL/blob/master/README.md#b-search-strategy-analysis) calculate search strategies.
+4. From here you can choose to either [(**A**)](https://github.com/MatthewBCooke/Pathfinder/blob/master/README.md#a-generating-heatmaps) generate heatmaps for the chosen trials, or to [(**B**)](https://github.com/MatthewBCooke/Pathfinder/blob/master/README.md#b-search-strategy-analysis) calculate search strategies.

 ### (A) Generating Heatmaps

-The jslssa package allows for the efficient generation of heatmaps.
+The Pathfinder package allows for the efficient generation of heatmaps.
 To do so, follow these steps.

 1. Click on **File** -> **Generate Heatmaps**